-You may switch all or part of your investment in a class of units of the Fund to units of the same class of a Picton Mahoney Fortified alternative fund, except that you may not switch ETF units of one Fund for units of another fund.
+You may switch all or part of your investment in a class of units of the Fund to units of the same class of another Picton Mahoney fortified alternative fund, except that you may not switch ETF units of one Fund for units of another fund.
 This is called a switch.